 If you like the content here at Emergent Mage, please bookmark the site and share it with a friend.
-Use the social media buttons below if you want.
 I appreciate it!

 What keeps Everquest installed on my laptop?
 Why do I return to play year after year?
 In this article, I codify my thoughts about why I like Everquest so much.

 Defines emergent narrative, explains the benefits and lists the salient features.
 Covers the best games, along with some other games of note.

 In this article, we explore the basics of blaseball, and the mythology, creativity, caring, and procedurally-generated splendor of this new splort.